 tags: When set to

 true, the application is deployed when a tag is applied to the commit.
-(Due to a known issue, you should also set
+This causes the

 Examples of Conditional Releases using